 Nonspendable - These resources include amounts that cannot be spent because they are either not spendable in form or are legally or contractually required to be maintained intact.
-The City's nonspendable funds as of June 30, 2020 consisted of prepaid expenses.
+The City had no nonspendable funds as of June 30, 2022.

 Restricted - Amounts constrained for a specific purpose by external parties, constitutional provisions or enabling legislation.
-The City had no restricted funds as of June 30, 2020.
+The City had no restricted funds as of June 30, 2022.